memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 &gpio1 { status = "okay"; };
 ```

-Zephyr's introduction to devicetree explains the `status` property in a dedicated section for [important devicetree properties](https://docs.zephyrproject.org/2.7.5/guides/dts/intro.html#important-properties) as follows:
+Zephyr's introduction to Devicetree explains the `status` property in a dedicated section for [important Devicetree properties](https://docs.zephyrproject.org/2.7.5/guides/dts/intro.html#important-properties) as follows:

-> "A node is considered enabled if its `status` property is either `"okay"` or not defined (i.e., does not exist in the devicetree source).
+> "A node is considered enabled if its `status` property is either `"okay"` or not defined (i.e., does not exist in the Devicetree source).
 Nodes with `status` `"disabled"` are explicitly disabled. [...]
 Devicetree nodes which correspond to physical devices must be enabled for the corresponding `struct` device in the Zephyr driver model to be allocated and initialized."

 This matches with what we've seen for the `DT_INST_FOREACH_STATUS_OKAY` macro in `gpio_nrfx.c`: Instances are only created for each node with the `status` set to `"okay"`.
 We can disable the node by setting the `status` to `"disabled"` in our application's board overlay file: